Navigating the modern world often requires more than just directions; it demands a seamless and interactive mapping experience.

 This code will convert the address to its latitude and longitude.
 You can use the .lat and .lng properties on results[0].geometry.location to get these values.

-While integrating Google Maps into your application may seem like a daunting task, a step-by-step approach can simplify the process.
+How to integrate Google Maps correctly?
 With a clear understanding of your requirements and careful implementation, you can add useful features to your app that can greatly improve user experience.
 Remember to adhere to Google's usage policies and secure your API keys appropriately to prevent misuse.

 Front-end Development for Google Maps Integration